arvrianmaybe/ow2/README.md

 Overwatch 1 stats are referenced using the [Wayback Machine](https://web.archive.org/web/20220929084035/https://overwatch.fandom.com/wiki/Overwatch_Wiki) and [Overwatch 1 Emulator](https://workshop.codes/KHTG0).
 Overwatch 2 heroes are balanced in-house with the help of our [Discord](https://discord.gg/vb5r2gfNTQ) community.
-Misc stats have been made by myself which i think its fair.
+Misc stats have been made by myself which i thought its fair.

 Progress (✅ = Have Been Changed, ✔ = Has Been Buffed/Nerfed, Blank = Untouched):
 <!--- https://docs.google.com/spreadsheets/d/1MdZIFEBehciwviUKqBGfStEGfqiRPaCtIdXxLSDwUMM/edit?usp=sharing -->